 It is common today for students to go from college to college amassing credit hours, each time starting over at the freshman level, particularly if most of their transcripts are from 2-year community colleges.
 If this is the case with you, understand that you may very well have 150 credit hours on your transcripts and still never have passed beyond the sophomore level; thus you would enter here with the maximum 72 undergraduate transfer hours.
 Also, if all of those courses were just taken for interest, or are technical courses which were not part of an undergraduate degree plan, you may be lacking in the general education requirements.
 See the Illinois Articulation link above.

 On the Admissions page, when you click on Apply Now, you will see a list of several online applications.
 This means that all of the applications listed are available online, not that they are all applications to online programs.
 Capital Scholars, for instance, is a four-year on-ground program.

-The mathematics program only offers a B.A., so you would not use a graduate application.
+The mathematics program currently only offers a B.A., so you would not use a graduate application for math.
+(At the graduate level, we do coordinate with Computer Science to offer a Data Analytics degree.)
 You also would not want to apply as non-degree seeking student.
 The non-degree seeking application is for those who want only a course or two, not to graduate.
-Their application process is faster and easier, but they are limited in the number of hours they may take, and do not qualify for e-tuition.
-This can be cost-ineffective for non-resident students.
+That application process is faster and easier, but non-degree students are limited in the number of hours they may take, and do not qualify for e-tuition.
+This can be cost-ineffective for students who don’t reside in Illinois.